kahst/BirdNET-Lite/README.md

 The installation creates a log in `/home/pi/installation.log` that you can [email me](mailto:mcguirepr89@gmail.com) if you encounter any issues during installation.

 ## Access
-The BirdNET-Pi system can be accessed from any web browser on the same network:
+The BirdNET-Pi can be accessed from any web browser on the same network:
 - http://birdnetpi.local
 - Default Basic Authentication Username: birdnet
 - Password is empty by default.
 Set this in "Tools" > "Settings" > "Advanced Settings"